quacksouls/bitburner/doc/guide/start.md

 ## Study

-To raise our Hack stat, click on the City tab and locate Rothman University on the city map.
+To raise your Hack stat, click on the City tab and locate Rothman University on the city map.
 Refer to the image below.
 Choose the option `Study Computer Science (free)` to start gaining Hack XP.
 Focus on studying for ten or more minutes to raise your Hack stat to about 10 or higher.
 When you have